Month 2, Day 8, Monday 10:30 a.m.

 Professor Gnorrish had arrayed a strange assortment of things on their desks, from candles to ugly-looking mushrooms, and when all the students were seated, he dimmed the lights.
-Immediately, some of the items revealed a glow.
+Some of the items revealed a glow.

 Gnorrish let his eyes rove discouragingly over the students, some of whom seemed a little too interested in their rocks and mushrooms.
 “If you come across something glowing eerily in the dark, do not eat it.”

-Damien thought it was probably not a good idea to eat random things you’d never encountered before, in general.
+Damien thought it was probably not a good idea to eat random things you found lying around in the dark, in general.

 “Finally, we have chemiluminescence and bioluminescence.
-Chemiluminescence is light emitted due to a chemical reaction, allowing chemical energy to be converted to light with little to no change in the temperature, unlike incandescence.
-This process occurs naturally, also called bioluminescence, in fireflies, jellyfish, and the moondew drosera, which is a magical carnivorous plant.”
+Chemiluminescence is when chemical energy is converted to light with little to no change in the temperature, unlike incandescence.
+This process occurs naturally, and when it does, it is called bioluminescence.
+You may be familiar with fireflies, jellyfish, and the moondew drosera, which is a magical carnivorous plant.”

-Gnorrish went on for a while longer, but they spent the majority of the class period practicing casting with different sources of light as power.
+Gnorrish went on for a while longer, but they spent most of the class period practicing casting with different sources of light as Sacrifice.

 Damien found the exercises difficult, though he performed better than most of their classmates.

-He wasn’t sure if Sebastien guessed what he was thinking, but Sebastien shook his head, irritatedly pushing back his blonde hair without regard to the neatness or way it looked.
+He wasn’t sure if Sebastien guessed what he was thinking, but Sebastien shook his head, pushing back his hair without regard to neatness or the way it looked.
 “Ana has something she needs our help with,” he explained.
 “Something sensitive.”

 “Can you bypass a lock, then, Sebastien?”
 Ana asked, intrigued.